fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 <img src="documents/py-val-admin-filters.png"
 alt="Screenshot of the code institute python linter result for the admin_filters.py file."></details>

 ### 9.2 Test Cases

 ### 9.3 Fixed Bugs

+1. The book now text that appears in the call to action button in the middle of the home page was too big on wider screen sizes.

+Solution: An appropriate media query and font-size were applied.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-four-kerry-surf-school/issues/20)

+2. On the first deployment to Heroku following the addition of the hero image, the hero image did not appear.

+Solution: The url to the background image in the styles.css file was updated to be a complete url path to the remote storage location on cloudinary.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-four-kerry-surf-school/issues/21)

+3. Initially the booking form accepted dates in the past when booking a lesson.

+Solution: A javascript/jquery function was created in date.js to find today's date and add it to the date input field as a min value attribute.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-four-kerry-surf-school/issues/26)

+4. In certain input scenarios such as the entry of an invalid height format, the form passed front-end validation, but was returned by the POST method, rendering a new blank form and no feedback on the error.

+Solution: The view code was altered so that the creation of the blank form for the get method occurs before the if statement for the POST method.
+This ensures that should the POST method return an invalid form it is the completed form with errors and not a new blank form.
+Also the error message tags were added to the form so that the error message is displayed.
+The front end messaging was also improved to better explain the required input including the unit of measurement expected.

+This bug was raised as a PBI within the agile design process.
+Further information on the bug and solution can be found [here.](https://github.com/fenton1000/mf-portfolio-four-kerry-surf-school/issues/30)

 ### 9.4 Supported Screens and Browsers
 ### 9.5 Accessibility and Performance
 ## 10. Deployment